Focus on these 3 areas for how to coach an employee who is performing well.

 These three steps – understanding motivation, giving choice around that motivation, and connecting it to progress – are the foundations of how to coach an employee who is performing well.
 Too long have we gone without dedicating enough time and rigor toward coaching our top-performing employees.
 If we do want our best employees to stay, it starts with this coaching.

 🚀 Ready to deepen your leadership self-learning?
-Apply to our Global Manager Learning Path – our 1-year leadership training program that gives you the foundational skills to be an effective leader.
+Sign-up for our training program – our on-demand contextualized leadership program that gives you the foundational skills to be an effective leader.